jeseyfried/xanthan-web.github.io/guides/getting-started.md

 });
 </script>

+## Introducting GitHub

+**GitHub** is a platform where people store and collaborate on code and projects.
+It's kind of like Google Drive, but instead of storing any kind of file, GHitHub stores plain text files that get turned into a website.
+In short: GitHub lets you build and host a website without paying for hosting, seeing lots of ads, or learning complicated technical skills.

 ### Create an account at GitHub
 - Create an account at [GitHub](http://github.com/register).
 Whatever username you choose will be referred to below as GITHUB_USERNAME.
 - Once you've gone through the confirmation process, make sure you are at your account home page.
 The URL will look like http://github.com/GITHUB_USERNAME.